-At this point, you may want to establish how much the students know about 9/11.
-If you find that they know very little, it could be worth giving them a brief overview of events using the video on Slide 5.
-There are also numerous resources on our website that will do this for you - for example the Interactive timeline (Flash) of events of 9/11, a Factsheet about 9/11 (PDF), and various iconic images of the day itself (see the Image & film bank).
+The students are now going to consider how the US Government responded to the 9/11 attacks.
+At this point, you may want to establish how much the students actually remember about 9/11.
+If you find that they remember very little, it could be worth giving them a brief overview of events.

+There are numerous resources on this website that will do this for you - for example the Interactive timeline (Flash) of events of 9/11, a Factsheet about 9/11 (PDF), and various iconic images of the day itself (see the Image & film bank).
 The history topic entitled What made 9/11 so shocking? also provides an opportunity for students to investigate in detail the events of 9/11.

-Activity: Organise the students into small groups and tell them that they are going to act in the role of the President of the United States in the aftermath of 9/11 and that they must decide how to respond to this act of terrorism.
-They are going to be presented with different options, which they must weigh up - taking account of the advantages and disadvantages of each - before selecting what they consider to be the best three options.
+Organise the students into small groups and tell them that they are going to act in the role of the President of the United States in the aftermath of 9/11 and that they have to decide how to respond to this act of terrorism.
+They are going to be presented with different options, which they have to weigh up - taking account of the advantages and disadvantages of each - before selecting what they consider to be the best three options.